buildbuddy-io/buildbuddy/SETUP.md

 # On Premise

 We've designed BuildBuddy to be easy to run on-premise for those use cases where data absolutely must not leave a company's servers.
-The software itself is open-core and easy to audit.
-We can also help you to run BuildBuddy in your own custom environment.
-[Tell us about your setup](mailto:support@tryflame.com?subject=[Enterprise]%20BuildBuddy%20Setup)
+The software itself is open-source and easy to audit.

+We can also help you run BuildBuddy in your own custom environment.
+[Reach out if you want help getting set up!](mailto:support@tryflame.com?subject=Custom%20BuildBuddy%20Setup)

 ## Bazel Run

-The simplest method of running BuildBuddy on your own computer is to download and run it with bazel run.
-Doing that is simple :
+The simplest method of running BuildBuddy on your own computer is to download and run it with "bazel run".
+Doing that is simple:

 * ### Get the source
   ```
   git clone "git@github.com:tryflame/buildbuddy.git"
   ```

-* ### Build and run with bazel
+* ### Build and run using bazel
   ```
   cd buildbuddy && bazel run -c opt server:buildbuddy
   ```